 We are required to communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit, significant audit findings, and certain internal control-related matters that we identified during the audit.

-Board of Trustees American Printing House for the Blind, Inc. Report of Independent Auditors, continued
+Board of Trustees American Printing House for the Blind, Inc. Independent Auditor's Report, continued

 Supplementary Information